 Celedonia (Cal) Jones, born and raised in central Harlem, has a robust lifetime of accomplishments, honors, and public service—and a plethora of stories to tell.
-New Yorkers may recognize him as the former Manhattan Borough Historian.
-After serving in that role for almost a decade, he’s still acquiring a wealth of knowledge about our City and its diverse communities as Manhattan Borough Historian Emeritus.
+Cal served as the Manhattan Borough Historian for almost a decade, and today he continues to build his wealth of knowledge about our City and its diverse communities as Manhattan Borough Historian Emeritus.

-Central Park has been a constant in Cal’s life, and he grew to know it even more closely through his in-depth research of New York City and the people who give it life.
-A student of genealogy with an avid interest in the history of the City, Cal discovered four generations of descendants from Seneca Village and has been closely involved in the unveiling of a wide range of history related to the community ever since.
+Central Park has been a constant in Cal’s life.
+A student of genealogy with an avid interest in the history of the City, Cal discovered four generations of descendants of a resident of Seneca Village and has been closely involved in the unveiling of a wide range of history related to the community ever since.
 In celebration of Cal's work and its impact on our understanding of Central Park, we sat down to learn more about his life's journey and what new research he's most excited about.

 Jessica Sain-Baird: Will you tell me a little about your childhood in New York City?